GravityKit/GravityExport-Lite/readme.txt

 = 1.6.0 =
 * Feature: The renderer now supports transposing.
 So then every column is a row, and vica versa.
+* Todo: Feature: Added a date range filter.
+Also included as `start_date` and `end_date` query_parameters.
+* Feature: Added a "download" link per form on the Forms page.
+Less clicks for that file!
+Todo: disable option
 * Enhancement: All separable fields are handled as such, except for checkboxes.
 Made no sense.
 * Enhancement: Product and calculation have some specific rending on single field for clearity.
 * Enhancement: Now supports Gravity Forms Chained Selects.
+* Enhancement: Quering entries in smaller sets to avoid massive database queries that can choke a database server.
-* Enhancement: Added a "download" link per form on the Forms page.
-Less clicks for that file!
+* Enhancement: Added a `gfexcel_output_search_criteria` to customize the search_criteria for requests.

 = 1.5.5 =
 * Enhancement: Date fields now export the date according to it's field setting.